 The Eugene H. Peters Prize in Philosophy was established in 1983 to honor the memory of Professor Eugene H. Peters, who taught philosophy at Hiram College from 1962 until his untimely death in May of 1983.
 The prize rewards students who have done exceptional work in the field of philosophy.

-Physics Department Awards
+Physics Program Awards

 Arthur Wright Erskine Memorial Prize in Physics: